uraninjo/ReinforcementLGames/README.md

 # ReinforcementLGames

 I built a model that plays cartpole and space invaders using reinforcement learning.
 I trained cartpole 5k,7k,10k times.
+For better results you may want to train it more and more.

+Also, some of the games can be trained by simply changing the name of the game...

 There are two errors if you want to try it out in your computer.